-How have we come to this?
+How did we come to this?

 This “dual” approach creates potential problems.
 The purpose and goals of the two phases are quite different, as are the compositions of the teams conducting them.
-The transaction team is responsible for getting the deal done at an acceptable price and to see that there are no hidden surprises.
-The integration team has the responsibility of generating the expected business value and synergies, very often without having been involved in setting the targets.
+The transaction team is responsible for getting the deal done at an acceptable price and to guarantee that there are no hidden surprises.
+The integration team has the responsibility of generating the expected business value and synergies, very often without having been involved in setting the goals.

 This two-stage thinking becomes even more challenging in cases like auction deals, where information is limited or gained late during the transaction phase.
 This calls for rapid data collection during integration.
 The less data collected during the transaction phase, the more and faster these information and data gaps must be filled immediately after change of ownership.

-Information and responsibility sharing between the teams is, in most M&A cases, far too limited.
+Information and progress sharing between the teams is, in most M&A cases, far too limited.
 However, the more experience companies have with M&A, the more often they appoint managers responsible for integration as members of the transaction team and get them involved in the process as early as possible.

-To improve the continually poor M&A success rate and to gain better value from M&A deals, we need to change our approach and start to view M&A as a lifecycle.
+To improve the continually poor M&A success rate and to gain better value from M&A deals, we need to change our approach and start to view M&A as a holistic process.
 All M&A phases starting from the strategic decision through target selection, transaction to integration and post-integration learning are sub-phases of the holistic approach.
 It is also important to appoint one leader/owner to whom the transaction and integration managers, as well as all other responsible managers, report to.
 Equally important is to prepare clear and easily measurable incentives and rewards to support the fulfillment of the M&A goals and to capture possible synergies.